-The Definition of Walled Gardens
+Definition of Walled Gardens

 Walled

-Mini-Internet., Localized
+Mini-Internet.,

-Walled Garden Service, Walled Garden Interactive TV, Localized
+Localized Walled Garden Service, Walled Garden Interactive TV,

-Garden Interactive TV Application, TV based Interactive Walled Gardens.
+Interactive Television, Walled Garden Interactive TV Application, TV

-Walled Garden Storefronts, Walled Garden Electronic Storefronts,
+Consumer Applications, Walled Garden Storefronts, Walled Garden

-Networks Providing Custom
+Electronic Storefronts, Networks Providing Custom Content, Virtual

-Communities, Closed Network Deployments, Open Network Distribution.)
+Gated Communities, Closed Network Deployments, Open Network

-a
+a proprietary

 operator offers only a restricted number of webpages and/or

-the service consistent.
-America
+keep the theme of the service consistent.
+America Online (AOL) is a

-Many Interactive TV networks employ these, including those that serve
+Many interactive TV networks employ these, including those that serve

 the hospitality

 industry.
-Early examples include Full
+Early Mailing List of Walled Gardens include Full

 Service Network and Qube.

-fee to see the full-length versions.
+to see the full-length versions.
 This is found significantly in

-conjunction with Walled Gardens
+conjunction with Walled Gardens related interactive

-Television can include standard advertisements, telescoping
+advertisements, telescoping

 advertisements, electronic

-storefronts, trivia pages, various aspects of the IPG or EPG and
+storefronts, trivia pages, various aspects of the IPG

 additional miscellaneous data.
-Many television providers expect that

 environments including mobile phones, television, Intranet and